symbol/symbol-docs/source/concepts/plugin.rst

     }}

 All the plugin related files are stored in the same folder to keep the code organized.
-The folder also includes the file ``CMakeLists.txt`` to indicate the compiler how to build the plugin.
+The folder also includes the file ``CMakeLists.txt``, which instructs the compiler on how to build the plugin.

 .. code-block:: cmake